 So far as is possible, the University of Stirling wishes to provide members of the public with any information they need that is held by the University.
 The University is committed to promoting public understanding and awareness of its role and activities through the publication of all relevant information.
 It will also make every effort to provide, where practical and permissible, additional information to members of the public in cases where routinely published information does not provide them with the information they require.

-Under the terms of the Data Protection Act 1998 (and from May 2018 the EU General Data Protection Regulation) and the Freedom of Information (Scotland) Act 2002, individuals have a number of rights with regard to obtaining information held by the University.
+Under the terms of the General Data Protection Regulation and the Freedom of Information (Scotland) Act 2002, individuals have a number of rights with regard to obtaining information held by the University.

 Request for information relating to yourself (Subject Access Request)

-Under the terms of the Data Protection Act 1998/EU General Data Protection Regulation you have the right to ask the University for any information held about you as an individual.
+Under the terms of the General Data Protection Regulation you have the right to ask the University for any information held about you as an individual.
 If you wish to make an enquiry about data that relates to yourself, then please contact the Data Protection Unit, University of Stirling, FK9 4LA (tel.
-01786 466670; email email@example.com.)
+01786 466670; email firstname.lastname@example.org).